 Life in Buenos Aires

 Home to many ethnic and religious groups, a number of languages are spoken in the city aside from Spanish.
-Millions of immigrants from all over the world have moved to Buenos Aires in the last 150 years or so, allowing it to meld into a melting pot of ethnicities.
+Millions of immigrants from all over the world have moved there in the last 150 years or so, allowing it to meld into a melting pot of ethnicities.
 This has made it one of the most diverse cities in Latin America.

 Buenos Aires typically has a humid subtropical climate with distinct fall, winter, spring and summer seasons.
 Maritime influences from the Atlantic Ocean allow for the climate to be fairly temperate with rare occurrences of extreme temperatures.
 January is the warmest month on average, while July is typically the coolest month of the year.